Project Xanadu: 2010s

 A version described as "a working deliverable", OpenXanadu, was made available on the World Wide Web in 2014.
 It is called open because "you can see all the parts", but as of June 2014 the site stated that it was "not yet open source".
 On the site, the creators claim that Tim Berners-Lee stole their idea, and that the World Wide Web is a "bizarre structure created by arbitrary initiatives of varied people and it has a terrible programming language" and that Web security is a "complex maze".
 They go on to say that Hypertext is designed to be paper, and that the World Wide Web allows nothing more than dead links to other dead pages.

 In 2016, Ted Nelson was interviewed by Werner Herzog in his documentary, Lo and Behold, Reveries of the Connected World.
-"By some, he was labeled insane for clinging on," Herzog said.
-"To us, you appear to be the only one who is clinically sane."
+"By some, he was labeled insane for clinging on; to us, you appear to be the only one who is clinically sane", Herzog said.
 Nelson was delighted by the praise.
 "No one has ever said that before!" said Nelson.
-"Usually it's the other way around."
+"Usually I hear the opposite."